-Plan development: The District-wide School Safety Plan in coordination with the District Emergency Response Coordinator and emergency team members are tasked with the development and maintenance of this plan.
+Plan development: The District-wide School Safety Plan in is developed in coordination with the District Emergency Response Coordinator and emergency team members.
 The plan is a living document that will be revised as needed to address any chronic or acute concerns, situations, or procedural changes.

-The District-wide plan and a summary of the Building-Level plans were formally adopted by the Allegany-Limestone BOE in October of 2016.
+The District-wide plan and a summary of the Building-Level plans for the 2023-2024 school year will be formally adopted by the Allegany-Limestone BOE on July 11, 2023.